(Updated April 16, 2021)

-These broad collection of symptoms were first referred to as Pediatric Inflammatory Multisystem Syndrome (PIMS) but now are officially known as Multisystem Inflammatory Syndrome in Children (MIS-C).
+These broad collection of symptoms are officially known as Multisystem Inflammatory Syndrome in Children (MIS-C).
 Some of these patients have been found to have inflammation of many organs including the heart and enlargement of the coronary blood vessels.
 They can present with many different symptoms including: a persistent high fever, swelling of the hands and feet, rash, and red eyes and tongue.

 In most of these cases, these patients tested positive for COVID-19 antibodies (as opposed to testing positive for the actual virus).
 That means the child doesn’t currently have COVID-19, but did some weeks or months earlier and their body’s immune system fought it off.